michael lockett michael lockett

 I’m thrilled to be included in the Watershed Journal’s 2025 Winter edition.
 There’s some great, REGIONAL writing in here from “the wilds.”

 Watershed is a phenomenal origination the genuinely supports authors and the advancement of literature in Western PA.
 Winter 2025 is a particularly beautiful issue, guested-edited by the talented Donna Dzurilla, with featured writer, Daniella Buccilli.
-A lot of great voices in here, including Damaris King and Maggie Burnette, two emergent poets I expect we’ll hear a lot more from.
+A lot of great voices in here.

 Keep the Watershed on your radar: